Twentysix26/Red-Docs/red/red_install_centos.md

 title: Install on CentOS
 sidebar: red_sidebar
 permalink: /red_install_centos/
-last_updated: Mar 20, 2016
+last_updated: Mar 22, 2017
 description: A guide for installing Red on CentOS.
 ---

-This guide is aimed as installing Red on CentOS.
+This guide is aimed as installing Red on CentOS 7.

 {% include callout.html content="**Warning**: For safety reasons, DO NOT install Red with a root user.
 Instead, make a new one." type="danger" %}